 Some patients experience reduced appetite as a side effect while taking the medicine, also known by the brand name Vivitrol.
 Therefore, according to this theory, the Vivitrol weight loss effect stems from the reduction of food intake because of the reduced appetite.
 This is because LDN blocks hunger signals to the brain, thus the body does not feel the need for food.
 Eventually, the suppressed appetite becomes a habit and forces the user to make dietary changes.
 A study found that an increase of Vivitrol dosage from 25 mg to 200 mg resulted in a reduction of food intake by 30% in obese men participated in the study.

 Reduced Insulin Resistance

-As many patients report that the drug increases their energy during the day, the enhanced physical activity is a potential outcome of such impact.
+As many patients report that the drug increases their energy during the day, the enhanced physical activity is a potential outcome of such an impact.
 As a result, users may burn extra calories losing a few pounds.

 Improved Sleep Patterns

-Lack of adequate sleep causes inflammation and leads to an increase in the body fat in people according to numerous studies.
+Lack of adequate sleep causes inflammation and leads to an increase in body fat in people according to numerous studies.
 LDN has been proven to improve sleep quality in patients with sleep apnea, as well as some pain syndromes.
 In this way, LDN helps to lose weight.

 Increase In Growth Hormones

 Research has suggested that the medication may increase growth hormones in certain patients.
-Therefore, low dose naltrexone for weight loss works in these patients because the stimulated growth hormones help not only build and maintain lean muscle mass but also increases the burning of fat.
+Therefore, low-dose Naltrexone for weight loss works in these patients because the stimulated growth hormones help not only build and maintain lean muscle mass but also increases the burning of fat.